The shocking truth about the money mistakes you are making

 The FICO score predicts how likely you are to pay back a loan or other credit obligation on time.
 It is used by 90% of lenders to determine the interest rate you will pay on a loan.

 |What your FICO Score means to Lenders|

 |250 – 579||Risky|

 You can easily pay hundreds of dollars extra a month in interest charges if you have low scores.
 It’s certainly one of the biggest money mistakes you can ever make.

 Your FICO credit score is also used to determine the interest rates for your mortgage, student loans, credit cards, and auto insurance.
 Utilities may require a security deposit for low scorers and your mobile phone company may even offer you different options based on your credit history.

 We have maintained credit scores over 800 for many years and have reaped tremendous benefits by being eligible for the lowest rates offered by our bank.
 We literally save hundreds of dollars a month on our mortgage and auto insurance.

-We have set our bills so that they are paid on time automatically.
-We like having our payments deducted AUTOMATICALLY because we don't have to be concerned about forgetting one and having our score lowered.
+Set your bills so that they are paid on time automatically.
+You won’t have to be concerned about forgetting to pay one and having your score lowered.

 You married the wrong person